Comparing Lanvin Group (LANV) & Its Peers

 |2.50

-As a group, “Holding & other investment offices” companies have a potential upside of 56.59%.
-Given Lanvin Group’s peers higher possible upside, analysts clearly believe Lanvin Group has less favorable growth aspects than its peers.
+As a group, “Holding & other investment offices” companies have a potential upside of 64.57%.
+Given Lanvin Group’s rivals higher probable upside, analysts clearly believe Lanvin Group has less favorable growth aspects than its rivals.

-50.0% of Lanvin Group shares are owned by institutional investors.
-Comparatively, 66.0% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-2.7% of Lanvin Group shares are owned by company insiders.
-Comparatively, 17.8% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Lanvin Group and its peers’ net margins, return on equity and return on assets.
+This table compares Lanvin Group and its rivals gross revenue, earnings per share and valuation.

 |Lanvin Group